gpowerf/llm-text-adventure/game_8bit_island.md

 *Your bedroom.
 Closet, bed, bedside table, window.*
 - exits: east (kitchen)
 - objects: closet, bed, table (bedside table), window, note
+- script:
-- script: note says: "hi darling, your magazine didn't arrive. love, mom ♥♥♥" (cannot be taken)
+  -**look note** note says: "hi darling, your magazine didn't arrive. love, mom ♥♥♥" (cannot be taken) -**open closet** you open the closet and find some clothes. you get changed.

 ### kitchen
 *Your kitchen.
 Fridge, cooker, pantry.
 A back door leads outside?
 No, exits are west and south.*